felix-zenk/iceportal-apis/README.md

 [![GitHub](https://img.shields.io/badge/license-MIT-green)](LICENSE.txt)

 ### Description

 This module interacts with the onboard APIs of the Deutsche Bahn ICE trains.\
 It can do various things from reading the trains velocity to telling you the distance to and the delay at the next station.\
 (Explore all functions below at [**`Documentation`**](#documentation)\
-This is an inofficial project and not acknowledged nor supported by `Deutsche Bahn AG`.
+This is an inofficial project and neither acknowledged nor supported by `Deutsche Bahn AG`.

 > Note, that this module will only work while you are on a train and connected to its WiFi-Hotspot.

+For a demo see [`Fahrtinformationen.py`](https://github.com/felix-zenk/iceportal-apis/blob/main/samples/Fahrtinformationen.py) or the other files in [`samples`](https://github.com/felix-zenk/iceportal-apis/blob/main/samples/)

 #

 ### Installation

 * You can directly download the module through the terminal from PyPI
     ```shell
     $ python -m pip install iceportal_apis